cloud-66-internal/help.cloud66.com/_rails/how-to-guides/rack-servers/unicorn-rack-server.md

     <p>Please ensure to follow the conventions set out in the configuration below if you are having issues, and that you are using an up-to-date version of Unicorn.</p>
 </div>

+## Sample config file for Unicorn

-Here is a **unicorn.rb** configuration file that is compatible with Cloud 66 requirements (following the Procfile line above, this should be located under the `config` folder of your Rails app):
+This `unicorn.rb` configuration file is compatible with Cloud 66 requirements (following the Procfile initialization string above, this should be located under the `config` folder of your Rails app):

 {% highlight ruby %}
 worker_processes 2